GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_storm_timings.md

 * For our (unperturbed) data, all models should converge.

-* For models with clustering, we should see that the clustering terms always have approximate standard errors which are larger than the parameter estimates, indicating that those parameters are not well constrained.
-More advanced methods (e.g. profile likelihood) would be required to precicely quantify the uncertainties, but for our purposes this is not required.
+* By comparing the standard errors with the parameters, we can get some idea of how uncertain the parameter values are likely to be.
+However, the standard errors are approximate only (based on 'inverting the Hessian', because the computation is much cheaper than more accurate methods).
+More advanced methods (e.g. profile likelihood, or bootstrap) would be required to better quantify the uncertainties, but for our purposes this is not required.

 * With different data, it is possible for models not to converge.
 If that happens, then it is necessary to try different starting values and/or different